MechanicalRock/mechanical-hires/README.md

 ## IMPORTANT

 We can't and won't hire everyone.
 It may be that you were unsuccessful at some point, in this case we will provide you with constructive feedback; but that shouldn't discourage you from applying again.
-If you didn't hassle us, we will.
+If we didn't provide you with feedback, please hassle us, and we will.

 * [Email us](mailto:contact@mechanicalrock.io)
 * [Read more about us](https://www.linkedin.com/company/mechanical-rock/)